 We have worked with schools delivering one off experience days, weekly workshops and nurture groups for those from disadvantaged and SEN backgrounds (pupil premium).
 Talk to us today about how we can help!

-Why are Moving Mountains a great choice for bringing fun workshops into your school?
+Why book Moving Mountains for educational workshops into your school?

 Outdoor Skills are a fantastic way to develop resilience, teamwork, communication, confidence and boost mental and physical health!